rticommunity/rticonnextdds-examples/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: 🐛 Bug report
-about: Create a bug report to help us improve
+about: 🔺 Create a bug report to help us improve
 title: "[BUG]"
 labels: bug, unconfirmed
 assignees: ''

----

----
-name: 🐛 Bug report
-about: 🔺 Create a bug report to help us improve
 ---

 <!-- :warning: Please, try to follow the template -->